-Revenues for fiscal 2020 increased 3% in U.S. dollars and 4% in local currency compared to fiscal 2019.
-This included the impact of a decline in reimbursable travel costs, which reduced revenues approximately 1%.
-During fiscal 2020, revenue growth in local currency was strong in Growth Markets, solid in North America and flat in Europe.
-We experienced local currency revenue growth that was very strong in Health & Public Service, modest in Products, Communications, Media & Technology and Financial Services and flat in Resources.
-Revenue growth in local currency was strong in outsourcing and modest in consulting during fiscal 2020.
-The business environment remained competitive, and the changes in demand have led to increased pricing pressure, particularly for our consulting services.
-We use the term "pricing" to mean the contract profitability or margin on the work that we sell.
+Revenues for fiscal 2023 increased 4% in U.S. dollars and 8% in local currency compared to fiscal 2022.
+During fiscal 2023, revenue growth in local currency was very strong in Growth Markets and Europe and solid in North America.
+We experienced local currency revenue growth that was very strong in Resources and Health & Public Service, strong in Products and Financial Services, partially offset by a modest decline in Communications, Media & Technology.
+Revenue growth in local currency was very strong in managed services and modest in consulting during fiscal 2023.
+The business environment is competitive, and we are experiencing lower pricing across the business.
+We define pricing as contract profitability or margin on the work that we sell.

-In our consulting business, revenues for fiscal 2020 were flat in U.S. dollars and increased 2% in local currency compared to fiscal 2019.
-This included the impact of a decline in reimbursable travel costs, which reduced consulting revenues approximately 2%.
-Consulting revenue growth in local currency in fiscal 2020 was led by strong growth in Growth Markets and modest growth in North America, partially offset by a modest decline in Europe.
-Our consulting revenue continues to be driven by digital-, cloud- and security-related services and assisting clients with the adoption of new technologies.
-In addition, clients continue to be focused on initiatives designed to deliver cost savings and operational efficiency, as well as projects to integrate their global operations and grow and transform their businesses.
+In our consulting business, revenues for fiscal 2023 decreased 1% in U.S. dollars and increased 3% in local currency compared to fiscal 2022.
+Consulting revenue growth in local currency in fiscal 2023 was driven by strong growth in Growth Markets and solid growth in Europe, while North America was flat.
+Our consulting revenue continues to be driven by helping our clients accelerate their digital transformation, including moving to the cloud, embedding security across the enterprise and adopting new technologies.
+In addition, clients continue to be focused on initiatives designed to deliver cost savings and operational efficiency, as well as projects to accelerate growth and improve customer experiences.
+While we continue to experience demand for these services, we are seeing a slower pace and level of client spending, especially for smaller contracts with a shorter duration.

-In our outsourcing business, revenues for fiscal 2020 increased 6% in U.S. dollars and 7% in local currency compared to fiscal 2019.
-Outsourcing revenue growth in local currency in fiscal 2020 was led by strong growth across all geographic markets.
-We continue to experience growing demand to assist clients with the operation and maintenance of digital-related services and cloud enablement.
-In addition, clients continue to be focused on transforming their operations to improve effectiveness and cost efficiency.
+In our managed services business, revenues for fiscal 2023 increased 11% in U.S. dollars and 14% in local currency compared to fiscal 2022.
+Managed services revenue growth in local currency in fiscal 2023 was driven by very strong growth in Growth Markets and Europe and strong growth in North America.
+We continue to experience growing demand to assist clients with application modernization and maintenance, cloud enablement and cybersecurity-as-a-service (formerly managed security services).
+In addition, clients continue to be focused on transforming their operations through data and analytics, automation and artificial intelligence to drive productivity and operational cost savings.

 As we are a global company, our revenues are denominated in multiple currencies and may be significantly affected by currency exchange rate fluctuations.
-The majority of our revenues are denominated in currencies other than the U.S. dollar, including the Euro, Japanese yen, and U.K. pound.
+While a significant portion of our revenues are in U.S. dollars, the majority of our revenues are denominated in other currencies, including the Euro, Japanese yen and U.K. pound.
 There continues to be volatility in foreign currency exchange rates.
-Unfavorable fluctuations in foreign currency exchange rates have had and could have in the future a material effect on our financial results.
+Unfavorable fluctuations in foreign currency exchange rates have had and could in the future have a material effect on our financial results.
 If the U.S. dollar weakens against other currencies, resulting in favorable currency translation, our revenues, revenue growth and results of operations in U.S. dollars may be higher.
 If the U.S. dollar strengthens against other currencies, resulting in unfavorable currency translation, our revenues, revenue growth and results of operations in U.S. dollars may be lower.
-The U.S. dollar strengthened against various currencies during fiscal 2020, resulting in unfavorable currency translation and U.S. dollar revenue growth that was approximately 1% lower than our revenue growth in local currency for the year.
-Assuming that exchange rates stay within recent ranges, we estimate that our fiscal 2021 revenue growth in U.S. dollars will be approximately 2% higher than our revenue growth in local currency.
+The U.S. dollar strengthened against various currencies during fiscal 2023, resulting in unfavorable currency translation and U.S. dollar revenue growth that was approximately 4% lower than our revenue growth in local currency for the year.
+Assuming that exchange rates stay within recent ranges, we estimate that our fiscal 2024 revenue growth in U.S. dollars will be approximately equal to our revenue growth in local currency.